-The bank undertakes activities which give rise to some level of market risks exposures.
 The objective of market risk management activities is to continually identify, manage and control market risk exposure within acceptable parameters, while optimizing the return on risks taken.

 3.8.1 Management of Market Risk

 The Bank has an independent Market Risk Management unit which assesses, monitors, manages and reports on market risk taking activities across the Group.
 The bank has continued to enhance its Market Risk Management Framework.
 The operations of the unit is guided by the mission of "inculcating enduring market risk management values and culture, with a view to reducing the risk of losses associated with market risk-taking activities, and optimizing risk-reward trade-off."